-At its regular Nov.
-21, 2017 meeting, the Tinley Park Village Board adopted a property tax levy request for Tax Year 2017 in the amount of $25,541,964, which is unchanged from last year and represents a zero percent increase over the previous year's total dollars.
-This is the fifth consecutive year the Village has held the tax levy unchanged.
+At its special Dec.
+3, 2019 meeting, the Tinley Park Village Board adopted a property tax levy request for Tax Year 2019 in the amount of $27,570,532.
+This amount represents a 2.9% increase over the previous year's requested tax levy dollars.

-If the Village didn’t have alternate sources to pay the debt service on these bond issues, the tax levy would be nearly $3 million higher than proposed and would add an estimated $0.173 to the Village tax rate, and an estimated $0.010 to the library tax rate at an EAV of $1.533 billion.
+If the Village didn’t have alternate sources to pay the debt service on these bond issues, the tax levy would be nearly $3 million dollars higher than proposed and would add an estimated $0.120 to the Village tax rate, and an estimated $0.010 to the library tax rate at an EAV of $1.533 billion.

 Tax Savings of Abatement for House Valued at:

 Click on the below links for more information.